Disentangling Uncertainty in Machine Translation Evaluation: MQM experiments

 \section{MQM experiments}

+We provide extended results for each language pair in the MQM 2021 test set in Table~\ref{tab:mqm_ft}.

-Results without fine-tuning on the MQM data are presented in Table~\ref{tab:mqm}.
-For these experiments we use the models trained on the WMT DA data (performance for these models is also reported in Table~\ref{tab:da_seg_notqe}).
+We also present results without fine-tuning on the MQM data in Table~\ref{tab:mqm}, to facilitate comparisons.
+For these experiments we use the models trained on the WMT DA data (performance for these models is also reported in Tables~\ref{tab:da_notqe_enxx} and \ref{tab:da_notqe_xxen}).
 We can see that without further finetuning on MQM scores all models with the exception of the ones based on variance (\textbf{MCD} and \textbf{DE}) have a significant drop in performance.